Google Maps Geocoding guide (coverage, pricing, rate limits, licensing)

 The following section provides a detailed breakdown of API pricing through an interactive pricing table and cost simulator.
 You can use it to estimate the cost of your geocoding requests for Google Maps Geocoding API.

 Google Maps Platform uses a pay-as-you-go pricing model with volume discounts.
 A monthly free tier of 10,000 requests is available.
+The following table shows how pricing evolves with the number of requests (i.e. number of addresses geocoded):

 | Monthly volume | Price per 1,000 |